-Fay Cobb Payton, PhD is an editor for Health Systems, an OR Society journal, and Associate Professor of Information Systems at North Carolina State University.
+Fay Cobb Payton, PhD is an editor for Health Systems, an OR Society journal, and Professor of Information Systems at North Carolina State University.
 She is the founder and director of the MyHealthImpactNetwork initiative.
 She is the Associate Editor for the Health Care section of the African Journal of Information Systems.
 As a 2009-2010 American Council on Education Fellow, she worked with the NCSU Institute of Emerging Issues and North Carolina Central University.
 She earned a Ph.D. in Information & Decision Systems (with a specialty in Health Care Systems) from Case Western Reserve University.
-Prior to joining the academy,...Read Full Bio
+Prior to joining the academy, she...Read Full Bio

 Lynette Kvasny received her Ph.D. in Computer Information Systems from the Robinson College of Business, Georgia State University.
 Her research focuses on how and why historically underserved groups appropriate information and communication technologies.
 She has designed, implemented and assessed community computing projects in economically challenged neighborhoods in Atlanta, GA and West Philadelphia and Harrisburg, PA.
 Her current research examines the performance of racial and ethnic identities in virtual communities, African and African American participation in the IT profession and higher education, and the influence of racial and gender identities on health information seeking and content creation.
 Kvasny holds herself accountable...Read Full Bio